Keys to California Medical Practice Succession Planning

 Personality and Style

-The personalities and styles of physicians who start private practices are typically those of independent individuals who took risks to achieve success.
+The personalities and styles of physicians who start private practices are typically those of independent individuals.
+These individuals took risks to achieve success.
 As a result, they may want the next generation of ownership to fit that precise mold.
-Instead, a physician looking to sell their medical practice should determine the roles and responsibilities that give their probable successors the best chance to showcase their skills and allow them to flourish with their style.
+Instead, a physician looking to sell their medical practice should determine the roles and responsibilities that give their probable successors the best chance to showcase their skills.
+This will allow them to flourish with their style.

-It can surprise many physicians when they see that the incoming partner’s style, although different from theirs, is warmly accepted by the patients and staff.
-While it may be a welcome change from an emotional and upbeat physician to one who’s calm, thoughtful, and never panics, the aspects of style that have made the practice successful, like responsiveness and patient care, shouldn’t be forgotten.
+It may surprise many physicians when they see that the incoming partner’s style, although different from their own, is warmly accepted by the patients and staff.
+While it may be a welcome change from an emotional and upbeat physician to one who’s calm, thoughtful, and never panics.
+Nevertheless, the aspects of style that have made the practice successful, like responsiveness and patient care, shouldn’t be forgotten.

 Plan Ahead

 Like doing your taxes, succession planning can be a frenzied rush or a calm and orderly process.
-The difference is contingent on everyone involved prioritizing the medical practice and working toward the common goal of long-term sustainability.
+The difference lies in everyone involved prioritizing the medical practice and working toward the common goal of long-term sustainability.

-Transitioning from a practice takes time and preparation, and there are many issues to address.
-That’s why it requires professional assistance with the planning process so that the handover of your practice is seamless and stress-free.
+Transitioning from one practice to another takes time and preparation.
+Numerous issues must be addressed.
+That’s why it requires professional assistance with the planning process, ensuring the seamless and stress-free handover of your practice.

 But you’re on your own with the dentist.